-Colorado Spruce, Picea pungens, is a native American tree that grows through the Rockies, from Colorado and Montano to New Mexico and Arizona.
+Colorado Spruce (Picea pungens) is a native American tree that grows through the Rockies, from Colorado and Montana to New Mexico and Arizona.
 It grows at high altitudes, so it is amazingly hardy, surviving winter temperatures of minus 50 degrees.
 This means that wherever you live, no matter how cold your winters are, Colorado Spruce will grow well for you.
 Not only is it cold hardy, but it will grow in almost any soil and once established it is remarkably drought resistant too, so even in the dryness of summer you will not need to worry about your trees.
 If you live in an area with a lot of rain, we recommend Paul’s Select Norway Spruce, for the same rich blue color on a tree that grows well in wet climates.

 Uses on Your Property

 Colorado Spruce is among the most popular trees grown in colder areas.
 No wonder, because this is a tree that has a lot to offer, and can be used in many ways.
 Use it for a spectacular lawn specimen.
 Decorated with lights it makes the best Christmas tree in the world.
 Plant them in pairs along your driveway for a majestic entrance.
 Planted in a row 5 to 8 feet apart they will soon grow into a solid screen against the weather, or to hide an ugly view.